Croolsby/faulty_gods/readme.md

 Faulty Gods
 ===

 This is a little prototype I made for my first time doing Ludum Dare.
 It was Ludum Dare 32 "Unconventional Weapon".
-I only spent 3 days on this.
-It still has bugs.
+I only spent 3 days on this, so there are still some bugs I didn't fix.
 It was inspired by Geometry Wars.

 Here is a video of gameplay: https://youtu.be/v8f3zgB7fkE